kevinrodbe/library/content/05-content-negotiation.md

 api.ZombieBroadcast.com/zombies.apocalypse
 ```

-And we'll get our response back using our custom serializer - which is simply JSON for now:
+And we'll get our response back using our custom mime type:

 ```
 [{"id":1,"name":"Jon","age":21,"created_at":"2013-12-13T17:00:21.925Z",